This post contains affiliate links.

 A wet palette is a popular tool among mini painters using water-based acrylic paint.
-You may be wondering what it is and if it is for you.
-This article will explain what a wet palette is and when it is beneficial and the pros and cons of using one.
+If you have watched many youtube videos about painting minis you have likely seen them.
+You may be wondering what they are and if they are a good fit for you.
+This article will when they are beneficial and the pros and cons of using one.

-Saturate the palette paper before placing it on the palette
+Saturate the Palette Paper Before Placing it on the Sponge

 I set up my wet palette at my kitchen sink.
 This gives me a lot of room to get it ready without squeezing it under my bathroom sink or pouring water at my painting table.